 Note that this is the estimated demand, it does not include an additional margin as described in PC1 of 20% in the short to medium term and 15% in the long term to account for the proportion of feasible development capacity that may not be developed.
-This is discussed in one of the following sections.
+This is discussed in section 7.4, below.